vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 be honoured; KR 286 ( quoting Brah.).
 Vidyāpratıpad-vrata--on the first tithi of a month, person desir

-ing learning and wealth should worship images of Viṣpu and Lakṣmi on a square figure made with husked rice grains with full blown lotuses (1000 or less in number) and with milk or pāyasa, and of Sarasvati placed by their side, and of the Moon and honour his guru and fast that day and on 2nd worship Viṣṇu, offer gold to his acārya and then dine; HV I. 338-340 (from Garuda ).
+ing learning and wealth should worship images of Viṣpu and Lakṣmi on a square figure made with husked rice grains with full blown lotuses (1000 or less in number) and with milk or pāyasa, and of Sarasvati placed by their side, and of the Moon and honour his guru and fast that day and on 2nd worship Viṣṇu, offer gold to his acārya and then dine; HV I. 338-340 (from Garuḍa ).

 T